Evatt Journal, Vol. 5, No. 2, April 2005

 A fair day's pay: goodbye to all that, says Sharan Burrow. [read more]

 Coming soon, warns Warwick McDonald: workplace survivor. [read more]

 Chris White surveys the political basis for direct action. [read more]

 Help us to help you

-Join the multitudes who've already told us how to do better, and take a minute to fill out our new supporter survey.
+Take a minute to fill out our new supporter survey. [read more]

-A full-blown conflict is assurred when the government takes its majority in the senate this year.
-Ensure you hear John Della Bosca and Doug Cameron measure the stakes in Sydney on 26 May.
+John Della Bosca and Doug Cameron measure the stakes in Sydney on 26 May. [read more]

-Solidarity forever: make a toast, take a cruise, join the annual march, have lunch.
+Make a toast, take a cruise, join the annual march, have lunch. [read more]

-Order Evatt books and papers: The State of the States 2004, still available.
+Order Evatt books and papers: The state of the states 2004 is still available

 See the guidelines for Evatt contributors.